PlagueEbola/Car-Sharing-Service-Project/README.md

 # Getting Started

-* Firstly you should copy the repository to your local machine
+* Firstly you should copy the repository to your local machine.
-* Replace values in application.properties and liquibase.properties to your data
+* Replace values in in `.env` file.
-* Then run Mysql server
+* Build the project using the command: `mvn clean package`.
-* Run the priject on your machine
+* Launch the `Docker` on your device.
+* Run the command: `docker-compose up`.
 * Ther will be an account injected by default with credentials
   - login: `bob@gmail.com`, password: `123`
   - login: `alice@gmail.com`, password: `12345`